shiv9604/Code_Files-Daily-Learnings-Devlopement-/12_Learnings/5_Angular/Angular.md

 - **app.component.ts** - Which will contain TypeScript code for the main app.

-- **app.component.ts** - Which will contain TypeScript code for the main app.

 - **app.component.spec.ts** - Which will contain TypeScript code for the testing of the app.

 - **app-routing.module.ts** - Which will contain TypeScript code for the routing of the main app.